 - Estimate product cost & time frame effort.

 - Art direction.

-The first challenge that is presented to us is understanding how we can offer a valuable product that can compete with Facebook as the main source of user consultation about the fair events and the increasing social sharing behavior of users.
+The first challenge presented to us is understanding how we can offer a valuable product that can compete with Facebook as the main source of user consultation about the fair events and the increasing social sharing behavior of users.

 The Project’s Approach

 The questions contained in the survey sought to obtain ethnographic and demographic data with a sample of 146 responses.
-The main data collected allowed us to segment specific tribes and preferences patterns that we summarized in an infographic.
+The main data collected allowed us to segment-specific tribes and preferences patterns that we summarized in an infographic.

 UX Competitive Analysis

-After the Card Sorting test, we were able to generate a Content Matrix that validated our hypotheses and clarified the content flow chart and it was time to work on the Task Flow.
+After the Card Sorting test, we were able to generate a Content Matrix that validated our hypotheses and clarified the content flow chart, and it was time to work on the Task Flow.

 Design & Prototype